RTEMS/rtems-docs/c-user/glossary.rst

         pending signals and the signals sent to a task.

     SMCB
-        An acronym for :term:`Semaphore Control Block`.
+        This term is an acronym for :term:`Semaphore Control Block`.

     SMP
-        An acronym for Symmetric Multiprocessing.
+        This term is an acronym for Symmetric Multiprocessing.

     SMP barriers
         The SMP barriers ensure that a defined set of independent threads of